jun-korenaga/prom1/README.md

 Sample output files:
 ref_d_q.dat contains age (Ma), seafloor depth (m), and heat flow (mW/m^2), for 0-180 Ma with an increment of 1 Ma. ref_T.dat contains age (Ma), depth (km), and temperature (K) for 0-180 Ma with an increment of 1 Ma and 0-300 km with an increment of 1 km.
-These are created by running plot_refmodel1.m.
+These are created by running plot_refmodel.m.